Any Video Converter

 Any Video Converter is a video converter developed by Anvsoft Inc. for Microsoft Windows and macOS.
 It is available in both a free and paid version.
 Any Video Converter Windows version won the CNET Downloads 5 star award in 2012.

 Features

 The software converts most video files into other formats such as AVI, MKV, MOV, Ogg, VOB, MP4, FLV, WMV, MP3, etc.

-This freeware also performs functions such as downloading videos from online video-sharing sites such as YouTube, Facebook, Vimeo, Niconico, MetaCafe, etc. Users can edit videos as they like such as cutting, rotating, flipping, adding video effects, combining multiple videos into one file.
-It also allows users to create HTML5 videos with embedding code ready to use for websites, burn videos to DVD or AVCHD DVD disc, boost video conversion speed up to 5X faster with CUDA acceleration (NVIDIA video card only.
+This freeware also performs functions such as downloading videos from online video-sharing sites such as YouTube, Facebook, Vimeo, Niconico, MetaCafe, etc. Users can edit videos as they like, such as cutting, rotating, flipping, adding video effects, or combining multiple videos into one file.
+It also allows users to create HTML5 videos with embedding code ready to use for websites, burn videos to DVD or AVCHD DVD disc, and boost video conversion speed up to 5X faster with CUDA acceleration (NVIDIA video card only.
 It can also use AMD APP Encoder and Inter QSV for X264/H264, X265/H265 video encoding.